 Writing your first IceRPC + Protobuf server in C#

 This tutorial is the first part of a two part series that shows how to create a complete application with IceRPC + Protobuf for C#.
-We start from scratch—you just need to have the .NET 8 SDK installed on your computer.
+We start from scratch—you just need to have the .NET 8 or 9 SDK installed on your computer.

 The networked application we are building together consists of: